Ball State University: Frog Baby

+The Naked Lady

+Forest Idyl, more commonly known by students and faculty as "The Naked Lady," is a bronze statue of a partially nude woman mingling with two wild deer.
+The statue is one of four known original castings by sculpture artist Albin Polasek.

+The statue is located in the lobby of Bracken Library.

 Homecoming

 Beginning in 1926, Homecoming has brought several traditions.
 Homecoming Parade was first held in 1939.
 The parade route begins at Muncie Central High School downtown, travels west down University Avenue through The Village, and ends at McKinley and Neely avenues on campus.
 The 75th anniversary of the parade in 2012 saw over 100 float entries.
 Since the inaugural event in 1980, the Homecoming Bed Race has been held the Friday before homecoming.
-The annual event consists of five person teams within seven divisions, racing beds down a 100-yard course on Riverside Avenue in zany costumes.
+The annual event consists of five-person teams within seven divisions, racing beds down a 100-yard course on Riverside Avenue in zany costumes.
 Other Homecoming traditions include the Air Jam lip-sync competition and Talent Search scholarship talent show.

 Other traditions

 Starting in 2004, Ball State students adopted "Chirp!
 Chirp!" as a school chant to cheer on teams during sporting events.
 Traditionally, The Chirp chant begins on the opposing team's third down during Ball State Cardinals football games.
-Accompanying the chant, participants usually place their index finger and thumb together, extending the other three fingers straight up, and moving their arm in an up and down motion.
+Accompanying the chant, participants usually place their index finger and thumb together, extending the other three fingers straight up, and moving their arm in an up-and-down motion.

-For at least a decade it had become tradition for students and visitors to stick pieces of chewed gum to a honey locust tree located between Emens Parking Garage and Pruis Hall.
+For at least a decade, it had become a tradition for students and visitors to stick pieces of chewed gum to a honey locust tree between Emens Parking Garage and Pruis Hall.
 The trunk of the "Gum Tree," as it had been named, was covered in colorful wads of used gum.
 The tree was removed in 2017 by the university in preparation for construction of the East Mall.

-Responding to a friend's bet, former student Aaron Scheibelhut began the tradition of "Happy Friday Guy" in 2004.
-Donning a superhero costume, Happy Friday Guy is an anonymous student who rides a scooter around campus shouting "Happy Friday!" among other positive reinforcements to passersby every Friday.
-Since the character's creation, three students have served as Happy Friday Guy.